Journal of Boredom

 Reading this passage, even as a non-native speaker of English, I

 experienced mixed feelings.
-First of all, it creates a simplistic vision that
+First of all, it creates a

-and Anglo-Saxon culture are superficial and shallow.
-Russian people are such
+the English language and Anglo-Saxon culture are superficial and shallow.

-sophisticated human beings that they have four words to express their deepest
+Russian people are such sophisticated human beings that they have four words to

-because they are not so emotionally and spiritually sophisticated.
-And even if
+one, implicitly because they are not so emotionally and spiritually

-such a picture were, to some extent, correct, Tochilnikova did not provide
+sophisticated.
+And even if such a picture were, to some extent, correct, Tochilnikova did not provide convincing argumentation for

-convincing argumentation for that.
-Secondly, this is an egregious falsehood
+that.
+Secondly, this is an egregious falsehood that English has only one

-that English has only one expression for boredom and lacks Russian richness in
+expression for boredom and lacks Russian richness in expressing various

-two other expressions—tedium and ennui (and even third, spleen, which is
+expressions—tedium and ennui (and even third, spleen, which is similar to the Russian khandra)—something that Tochilnikova did

-relevant literature on the subject (e.g., Pease, 2012; Spacks, 1995).
+literature on the subject (e.g., Pease, 2012; Spacks, 1995).
 Thus, there is an enormous

 imbalance in sources between Anglo and Russian cases.